glentner/python-102/docs/source/tutorial/documentation.rst

 ``str``.
 The topic of type annotations can unveil some deep philosophical questions about how to write Python code, or even what it means for code to be `Pythonic`.
-We won't crack that `egg` (pun intended) open here, but type annotations are an officially supported part of the language and with tooling like we'll point out next, it let's you take the weight of type checking off of run-time code and leave it to `development`-time(?) code.
+We won't crack that `egg` (pun intended) open here, but type annotations are an officially supported part of the language and with tooling like we'll point out next, it lets you perform type checking at `development`-time instead of at `run`-time.

 The `mypy <http://mypy-lang.org>`_ project provides static type checking to your project using these type annotations.
 Editors like `PyCharm` will alert you if you use a method in a way that doesn't